 Good opportunities give you the power to grow your craft.
-The best opportunities emerge with products aiming to bring a radical shift in the industry and apply new technology.

 Having worked as a Quality Assurance Specialist for over two years, I was able to apply a combination of two tools - Cypress and Screener - to Keller Covered - a marketplace that helps homebuyers and homeowners shop and choose insurance plans tailored to their needs.